raulbojalil/timetracker-mobile/README.md

 # Time Tracker Mobile

-> A Flutter frontend for the [TimeTracker](https://timetracker.bairesdev.com).
+A Flutter frontend for the [TimeTracker](https://timetracker.bairesdev.com).
 Runs on Android, iOS, Windows and Mac OS.

 ## Usage

-Run on your favorite platform! (not working on Flutter Web due to CORS) After running the application for the first time, you will have to fill in all the required data.
-You can find this information by inspecting the TT site.
+Clone this repo and run on your favorite platform! (not working on Flutter Web due to CORS).
+After running the application for the first time, you will have to fill in all the required data.

 ## Screens